 Symptoms of postpartum psychosis

-Symptoms usually start suddenly within the first 2 weeks after giving birth.
+Symptoms usually start suddenly within the first 2 weeks after giving birth - often within hours or days of giving birth.
 More rarely, they can develop several weeks after the baby is born.

 Symptoms can include:

 - hallucinations - hearing, seeing, smelling or feeling things that are not there

 - delusions – thoughts or beliefs that are unlikely to be true